lmmx/emptypt/README.md

 This repo has been refactored as a [uv workspace][uvws] in August 2024.

-Each CLI is a standalone package, and there's also a package called `emptypt` (all in the packages subdirectory).
+Each CLI is a standalone package, and there's also a package called `emptypt` (all in the `msgspec_packages` subdirectory).

 To install all CLI packages (each of which exposes entrypoints in its `pyproject.toml` project scripts section) and therefore to obtain all CLI commands, run:

 ```sh
 uv pip install .